Millennium (film): Plot

-In 1989, while on its landing approach, a U.S. commercial jet is about to be struck by another plane from above.
-The pilot struggles to control the plane while the first officer checks the passenger cabin.
+In 1989, while on its landing approach, a commercial airliner is about to be struck by another plane from above.
+The pilot struggles to control the plane while the flight engineer checks the passenger cabin.
 He returns to the cockpit yelling that everyone is dead and the corpses are burned.

 National Transportation Safety Board investigator Bill Smith investigates the accident.
-He and his team are confused by the first officer's words on the cockpit voice recorder, as there is no evidence of a fire before the crash.
-Meanwhile, theoretical physicist Dr. Arnold Mayer is professionally curious about the crash, which borders on science fiction.
+He and his team are confused by the flight engineer's words on the cockpit voice recorder, as there is no evidence of a fire before the crash.
+Meanwhile, theoretical physicist Dr. Arnold Mayer is also curious about the crash, which borders on science fiction.
 In a lecture, he discusses the possibility of visits from time travelers.

-In the future, pollution has rendered humans unable to reproduce.
-Teams are sent into the past to abduct people who are about to die; the plane crashes were part of this plan.
+About one thousand years into the future, pollution has rendered humans unable to reproduce.
+Teams are sent into the past to abduct people who are about to be killed, including the 1989 flight.
 The abductees are kept in stasis until they can be sent into the far future to repopulate the Earth.
 Most of the current population is in poor health but the time travelers—mostly women—are relatively healthy and are given the best food and care to pass for 20th-century humans.
 Present-day air is too clean for the time travelers to process; they smoke cigarettes to mimic their own timeline's atmosphere.

 Every incursion into the past causes an accompanying "timequake", with a magnitude proportional to the incursion's effects.
 Time travelers try to minimize their effects by replacing the humans they abduct with organically grown copies.
-This explains the co-pilot's comment about the charred passengers; the replicas had been pre-burned in preparation for the crash.
+This explains the flight engineer's comment about the charred passengers; the replicas had been pre-burned in preparation for the crash.